 Adams’s novel South of Little Rock received the Next Generation Indie Book Award for Regional Fiction, a National Indie Excellence Book Award for Regional Fiction, an Independent Publishers Bronze Medal for Regional Fiction, and a Readers’ Favorite Silver Medal for Social Issues Fiction.

 His latest novel is Found in Pieces.
-It has received the National Indie Excellence Award for Historical Fiction, a National Indie Excellence Award for Regional Fiction, and an Independent Publishers Silver Medal for Regional Fiction.
+It has received the National Indie Excellence Award for Historical Fiction, the National Indie Excellence Award for Regional Fiction, the Global Book Award for Modern Historical Fiction, the Independent Publishers Silver Medal for Regional Fiction, and the Readers’ Favorite Silver Medal for Social Issues Fiction.

 Adams continues to live in New York’s beautiful Finger Lakes Region and write fiction.
 Because he comes from a family of quilters, quilting figures prominently in his work.
 He and his wife have three adopted children, each from a different part of the world.